 Check to see if there is heat coming from the fridge vents outside the caravan.

-If there is heat coming from the vents the problem could be with the thermostat or a blockage in the coolant system, see Blockage in the coolant system below.
+If there is heat coming from the vents the problem could be with the thermostat or a blockage in the coolant system.
+See Blockage in the caravan fridge coolant system below.

 If there is no heat coming from the vents then the problem may be with the thermostat.

-A blockage in the coolant system seems to be a common problem especially if the caravan has been sitting for long periods without being used.
+A caravan fridge not working due to blockage in the coolant system seems to be a common problem, especially if the caravan has been sitting for long periods without being used.
 I found these two proposed solutions:

 Hook up the caravan to your vehicle and tow it for a while on a bumpy road.
 This may help stir up the coolant fluids.
 Then run the fridge on gas as this creates more heat, making it more likely that the coolant will circulate around the system.

 Remove the fridge (see video at the bottom of the page – Servicing a Caravan Fridge to learn how to remove the fridge) and turn it upside down for 24 hours.
-This will send any bubbles to the top separating the liquid from the gas.
-Refit the caravan fridge, turn it on and wait a couple of hours.
+This will send any bubbles to the top, separating the liquid from the gas.
+Refit the caravan fridge.
+Turn it on and wait a couple of hours.
 This solution sounds simple but apparently it is well known and has worked in many cases including for the guy in this video.
+(For more on this – check out our update at the bottom of the page.)

 So what was the problem with our fridge?

-Maybe the ambient temperature was just too high:
+2: Or maybe the ambient temperature was just too high?

 The day the fridge stopped working, it was extremely warm.
 The sun was shining directly on the back of the caravan where the fridge vents are located.
 This may have been heating up the fridge and canceling out any cooling the fridge was doing?

-I can’t be sure which of the above was causing our caravan fridge to stop working (perhaps it was a mixture of both) but once we got home and the caravan was parked up and leveled and the ambient temperature was cooler, the fridge was working normally.
+I can’t be sure which of the above was the cause of our caravan fridge not working (perhaps it was a mixture of both) but once we got home and the caravan was parked up and levelled and the ambient temperature was cooler, the fridge was working normally.